Please don't hesitate to get in touch if your questions aren't answered here.

 Is this a race?
 Do we have to ride together?
 What if I can't keep up?

 It is most definitely not a race.
 We'll have gone over the route and you'll have a map.
 Ride together if you want.
 Or ride with one other person.
 Or don't ride with anyone.
-Regardless, you should stop often--you’re in a cool place, and you should take in as much of it as you can.
+Regardless, you should stop often--you’re in an amazing place, and you should take in as much of it as you can.
 Rest assured that no matter how quickly or slowly you choose do the route, everyone will compare war stories over a beer at the end of the day.